Piedmont Triad International Airport: History

 In July 1942, responsibility for the airport was given to the Greensboro-High Point Airport Authority, with representatives from Greensboro, High Point, and Guilford County.
 Shortly thereafter the Army Air Corps requisitioned the airport and its facilities for war use and airmail and passenger service was discontinued.
 The corps lengthened the runways and built a new passenger terminal.
 Civilian service resumed after the war, though growth was moderate due to the success of nearby Smith Reynolds Airport in Winston-Salem.

 A new passenger terminal opened in 1958, replacing the temporary facility that had served since World War II.
 The terminal was a modern glass paneled structure with a single pier.
 PTI was then served by Eastern, Piedmont, and Capital (which merged with United in 1961).
 The April 1957 Official Airline Guide showed departures each weekday by Eastern (17), Piedmont (9), and Capital (7).

 During the 1970s the airport was renamed Greensboro–High Point Airport and then later Greensboro–High Point–Winston-Salem Regional Airport.
 Work on a new facility began in 1978 and the airport gained a greater prominence on the East Coast, offering passenger service from Delta Air Lines, Piedmont Airlines, United Airlines and Eastern Air Lines.
 Cargo carriers, including the postal service, textile manufacturers, and Federal Express-a new overnight letter and package delivery service-were shipping tons of freight each year.
 By 1975, airport officials began to plan for a new terminal.
 Piedmont Airlines announced its intention to consolidate its operations at Greensboro, but in the months that followed, opened a hub in Charlotte instead.

 The new terminal complex was completed in 1982, designed by Reynolds, Smith & Hills and AHM Architects.
 The following year, the Marriott opened a $16 million, 300-room hotel on the airport property.
 The facility was renamed Piedmont Triad International Airport in 1987.

-TIMCO Aviation Services (now Haeco Americas) opened its world headquarters at PTI in 1990, and grew into one of the world's largest independent aircraft maintenance, repair and overhaul providers.
+TIMCO Aviation Services (purchased by HAECO Americas in 2014, which was in turn acquired by AAR Corp. in 2025) opened its world headquarters at PTI in 1990, and grew into one of the world's largest independent aircraft maintenance, repair and overhaul providers.
 In 1993, Continental Lite, established a hub at PTI, but by 1995 the hub lost its parent company, Continental Airlines $140 million and Continental ceased hub operations at PTI.
 In 1998 FedEx Corporation announced its intentions to build a mid-Atlantic hub at PTI, one of only five FedEx hubs in the country.
 In addition to the hub, the project included the construction of a parallel, 9,000-foot runway.